darinz/DL/12_CV/01_fundamental_concepts.md

 ```math
 C_{RGB} = (R, G, B)
 ```
+> **Math Breakdown:**
+> - $C_{RGB}$: Color in RGB space.
+> - $R, G, B$: Red, green, and blue components, each typically in range [0, 255].
+> - Each component represents the intensity of that primary color.

 **Properties:**
 - Additive color model
 - Device-dependent
 - Not perceptually uniform

+> **Explanation:**
+> RGB is additive because you add light to create colors.
+It's device-dependent because the same RGB values might look different on different screens.
+It's not perceptually uniform because equal changes in RGB values don't correspond to equal changes in how humans perceive color.

 ### HSV Color Space
 Hue, Saturation, Value color space that separates color information from intensity.